harshmarthak63/social-support-app/README.md

 - **English (LTR)**: Default language with left-to-right layout
 - **Arabic (RTL)**: Right-to-left layout with proper text direction
 - **Language Switcher**: Click the language icon in the header to toggle between languages
+  - Shows "Arabic" when in English mode
+  - Shows "English" when in Arabic mode
 - **Persistent**: Language preference is maintained during the session

 ## Form Submission